Architecture of mavkit-snoop¶

 Structure of the inference module¶

-We now describe in details the two main functionalities of the Inference
+We now describe in details the two main functionalities of the Inference module:

 making regression problems given a cost model and workload data;